Due Diligence in Dubai and UAE

 - Regulatory / Compliance diligence

 - Legal & Tax Due Diligence

-- What are the types of Due Diligence that you would adopt?
+What are the types of Due Diligence that you would adopt in UAE?

 Financial DD: Focuses on verifying the financial information provided and to assess the underlying performance of the business in terms of earnings, assets, liabilities, cash flow, debt, management etc.

 Commercial DD: Aims at understanding the market through review of market conditions, sector-specific legislation, competitor analysis, product or service assessment or any other commercial aspects the user wishes to investigate.